nkristek/Smaragd/README.md

 ## Prerequisites

-The nuget package and [DLL](https://github.com/nkristek/Smaragd/releases) are built using .NET 4.7, but you can compile the library yourself to fit your needs.
+The nuget package and [DLL](https://github.com/nkristek/Smaragd/releases) are built for .NET Standard 2.0, but you can compile the library yourself to fit your needs.

 ## Installation